bbulkow/FastLED-idf/README.md

 below, the RMT interface even has a Espressif provided example!
 Thus the journey of getting the MEM_BUFS code working and soak up the interrupt latency.

-But, the I2S hardware is almost certainly cooler than RMT.
-It has more parallelism, and less code.
+But, the I2S hardware is almost certainly better than RMT.
+It has more parallelism, and less code, and seems enormously resistant to glitches.
+The default is I2S, see below.

-Right now, the code is still checked in with default RMT simply because I haven't tested I2S as much, but please see the I2S section below on enabling it.

 # TL;DR about this repo